AGA-Datathon-2023/Data-Noobs/README.md

 New York's Governor Hochul is committed to create more opportunities for women in the workforce.
 Starting in 2023, the Governor allocated $7 billion over four years to enhance affordable childcare access,raising the income eligibility threshold to 300% of the federal poverty level.
 This extends access to over half of New York's young children and broadens the options for childcare providers.
 In 2023, Governor Hochul launched a pioneering program offering 12 weeks of fully paid parental leave to over 10,000 unrepresented state employees for bonding with a child.
 These initiatives are a crucial step towards addressing the funding disparities that women and minorities face in the labor market, as highlighted by our findings.
 By providing essential support for women, these programs work to bridge the gender pay gap and promote equality in New York's workforce.

 **Small business:**
-In our analysis, the following data about minority/women related program has been collected and subsequent results have been generated:
+In our analysis, the following data about small business related program has been collected and subsequent results have been generated:
-Frequency: 4
+Frequency: 40887

 In our analysis we found that the most economic activity takes place in the Southwest part of New York.
 In fact,small businesses are the backbone of New York City's economy.
 Out of the 200,000 businesses in the city, 98% are considered small, with fewer than 100 employees, and 89% are categorized as very small, with fewer than 20 employees.
 These small enterprises employ over 50% of the city's private sector workforce and frequently offer entrepreneurs their first opportunity for economic self-reliance and a path to the middle class.